To apply online, click here.

 We will email you regularly to confirm your interest in the Apprenticeship scheme.
 It’s important you respond as we need to know if you are still interested in being an apprentice before we put you on our lists for Employers to select from.

 You can also expect us to update you on opportunities in your area you may want to apply for, or if we need anything more from you to improve your application.

 Check your voicemail and think when you answer calls from unknown numbers.
 A potential employer may be calling you and you want to make sure their first impression is a positive one.

 To make sure you never miss a beat – follow us!

-We post some of our live vacancies on Twitter & Facebook, so it’s worth checking these pages out first.
+We post many of our live vacancies on Twitter & Facebook, so it’s worth checking these pages out first.

 Finally, and most importantly, update us!
 If something changes, let us know.
 We wouldn’t want you to miss an opportunity because of an incomplete application.

 If you pass the online entry assessment, and once you’ve sent in your colour vision evidence, we’ll add your name to the approved applicant list that we send to local employers looking for an apprentice.
 If an employer thinks you’re suitable, they’ll invite you to an interview, so it’s important you keep your account updated.

 But don’t just rely on us – you need to look for an employer yourself, too.